AnneEnglish/Portfolio-2/README.md

 - I want to be able to view my score at the end of the quiz.

 <!-- omit in toc -->
-#### Returing Visitor Goals
+#### Returning Visitor Goals

-- I want to have different questions each time I visit so in order to learn more.
+- I want to have different questions each time I visit in order to learn more.

 <!-- omit in toc -->
 #### Frequent Visitor Goals